-Unlike many vaccines, the Pfizer and Moderna COVID-19 vaccines do not contain a dead or a weakened virus that triggers an immune response.
-Instead, these vaccines contain a genetic instruction manual that tells your immune system how to respond and protect you from exposure to the actual virus.
+The Moderna and Pfizer vaccines use messenger RNA, or mRNA, and do not contain a live virus. mRNA carries a genetic instruction manual to your body that tells your immune system how to respond and protect you from exposure to the actual virus.
+Your body gets protection without the serious consequences of a severe illness due to COVID-19 exposure.